Are NKT monks and nuns authentic?

 The Change of Vinaya Rules

-The Buddha allowed the Assembly of the Sangha to change minor rules, but because until today no agreement could be found what are ‘minor rules’ and what not, the rules haven’t been changed in the three existing Vinaya lineages (Theravada, Mūlasarvāstivāda, Dhammaguptika) until today. (see also History of the Vinaya Lineages and Sects and Sectarianism – The Origins of Buddhist Schools)
+The Buddha allowed the Assembly of the Sangha to change minor rules.
+However, by now no agreement could be found in the monastic Sangha what rules could be considered to be ‘minor rules’.
+That’s why the rules haven’t been changed in the three existing Vinaya lineages (Theravada, Mūlasarvāstivāda, Dhammaguptika). (see also History of the Vinaya Lineages and Sects and Sectarianism – The Origins of Buddhist Schools)

 The claim of NKT, “NKT monks and nuns are authentic”, is incorrect in two ways: